ErlingSigurdson/Drv7SegQ595/README.md

 ## Compatibility

-The library works with any Arduino-compatible MCU capable of bit-banging or SPI data transfer.
+The library works with any Arduino-compatible MC capable of bit-banging or SPI data transfer.
-Availability of the variant with a custom SPI pins assignment depends on MCU capabilites and a corresponding `SPI.h` implementation.
+Availability of the variant with a custom SPI pins assignment depends on MC capabilites and a corresponding `SPI.h` implementation.

 ### PCB design and rich circuit diagram